The Ultimate Guide to Growing Avocado Trees in Clay Soil

 Remember: more trees die from being watered too often than from not being watered enough.
 Don't panic and water a tree just because it's wilting in the middle of the day; this is a normal response to heat.
 A better time to check if a tree needs water is in the morning or evening.

-• Fertilize and Top-Dress: When applying granular fertilizers or using fertigation, make sure to keep them 40 cm from the stem.
-Always follow the specific application instructions from your consultant.
+• Fertilise and Top-Dress: When applying granular fertilisers or using fertigation, make sure to keep them 40 cm from the stem.
+Always follow the specific application instructions on the label.